nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 There are a number of remedies available in trade mark infringement cases.
 Section 126 of the _TMA_ provides a right to an injunction on any conditions the Court thinks fit, an election between damages (if harm) or an account of profits (if enriched by use of the trade mark) and additional damages where appropriate.

-Where there has been trade mark infringement and the defendant has applied to remove the trade mark under _TMA_ s 92 and the court finds that the trade mark has not been used during the critical period in good faith by the registered owner and there are grounds for removing the trade mark the court may not grant relief to the plaintiff by way of damages or an account of profits in respect of any trade mark infringement that has occurred during the critical period (_TMA_ s 127).
+Where there has been trade mark infringement and the defendant has applied to remove the trade mark under _TMA_ s 92, the court finds that the trade mark has not been used during the critical period in good faith by the registered owner and there are grounds for removing the trade mark, then the court may not grant relief to the plaintiff by way of damages or an account of profits in respect of any trade mark infringement that has occurred during the critical period (_TMA_ s 127).